sandhyaparna/Data-Science/Regression.md

 Minimization objective = Least Squares Obj + α * (sum of square of coefficients) <br/>
 Magnitude of coefficients decreases as λ increases. λ basically controls penality term in the cost function of ridge reg. <br/>
 R² for a range of λ and choose the one that gives higher R². <br/>
+If the penality is very large it means model is less complex, therefore the bias would be high. <br/>
 * Assumptions of this regression is same as least squared regression except normality is not to be assumed. <br/>
 #####  Lasso Regression - L1 Regularization
 Coefficients are reducing to 0 even for smaller changes in λ.
 Lasso selects the only some feature while reduces the coefficients of others to zero.
 This property is known as feature selection and which is absent in case of ridge. <br/>